Search and comment on Planning applications

 Session time out

 Please be aware when submitting comments online, that if you leave the page unfinished and inactive for over 30 minutes your session may 'time out' and you will not be able to retrieve your unfinished comments.
-You may find it useful to type up your comments elsewhere and copy and paste them into the comments field.
+You may find it useful to type up your comments elsewhere and copy and paste them into the comments.

 If you are having difficulty finding an application, please contact us and we will help find a reference number for you.